apcarrik/516-DBMS-X-Jay/mini-amazon-skeleton/README.md

 **Please check the standard project & the mini amazon set up help documents prior to reading.**

+## SQL change VERY IMPORTANT!!
+PLEASE READ db/create.sql & db/load.sql FIRST TO CHANGE YOUR DATABASE If your existing DB tables have conflicts, you may DROP all your tables, then create new tables by:
+1. In your **/db** folder , run the command line: psql -af create.sql amazon
+2. In your **/db/data** folder, run the command line:
+2.1  psql -af ../load.sql amazon
+2.2  psql -af ../load_feedback.sql amazon

 ## Installing the Current Skeleton

 1. Fork this repo by clicking the small 'Fork' button at the very top right on Gitlab.